pluckabee/sketch-ts-claire/README.md

 services - connections to the database and helpers types - all the types and interfaces for the app

-I have tried to use dependencyInjection where ever possible for components that have a lot of logic to test.
+I have tried to use dependency injection where ever possible for components that have a lot of logic to test.
 This should make it easier and not have to mock out as many imports

 I have used named import that match the file names of the components - I just find this much easier to manage when developing.
 Easier to find things when things and and files have specific names that match up rather than using the index exporting pattern.
 There is one expection here for types, this didn't feel big enough yet to split out